viveknathani/teachyourselfmath/README.md

 Meta came up with a [model](https://facebookresearch.github.io/nougat/) to parse academic PDF documents and find the LaTeX math in it.

 Currently, I run this model's server locally on my computer with every PDF I can get my hands on.
-The main server has a queue based system that interacts with the model's server and process all the problems.
+The main server has a queue-based system that interacts with the model's server and processes all the problems.
 Here is a visual illustration of how it works:

 <img title="flow" alt="flow of all the steps" src="./FLOW.png">